Introduction to ESL programs

 On-campus, online, or hybrid program

-With COVID-19 approaching it’s first birthday, many universities are offering additional online coursework to encourage students to remain active learners during this difficult time.
-This style of learning may appeal to students who are unsure about attending traditional classes because of risk of infection, or simply because of preference.
-Students often favor online education due to the flexibility it offers, which can accommodate commitments like playing for sport teams, work, or family.
+Many universities are offering additional online coursework to encourage students to appeal to a wider variety of learners.
+This style of learning may appeal to students who are unsure about attending traditional classes because of the risk of infection, or simply because of preference.
+Students often favor online education due to the flexibility it offers, which can accommodate commitments like playing for sports teams, work, or family.

 Some courses may be offered with a hybrid component which can bridge the gap between online and on-campus education.
 These courses or programs typically combine online learning with intensive class schedules that take place on campus.